Holland & Knight LLP - The Inside View

 Holland & Knight seeks students of substance with superior academics, leadership skills, involvement in extracurricular activities and demonstrated commitment to their communities.
 We look for candidates who have the desire and ethical foundation to be significant lawyers in the firm, in the profession and in the community.
 We have been very successful in hiring students who meet these criteria, and as a result, our firm as a whole reflects these characteristics.

-The firm provides each summer associate with a minimum of two mentors – typically one partner and one associate – who will guide the summer associate through the summer program experience.
-Mentors are available to answer questions, from how the firm operates and the stylistic preferences of various partners to the best place to go for coffee or lunch near the office.
-Mentors help summer associates create and reach their career goals, connect with colleagues, provide guidance about work assignments and teach substantive and practical legal skills through direct experience and observational opportunities.
+Each summer associate is paired with a minimum of two mentors, typically one partner and one associate, who guide them throughout the summer.
+Mentors are available to answer questions ranging from firm operations and partner work styles to practical advice about daily life in the office.
+They also help summer associates set and achieve career goals, connect with colleagues, and develop substantive and practical legal skills through direct experience and observation.

-Assignments are intended to help summer associates further develop their analytical and advocacy skills and strengthen their writing capabilities.
-Feedback is provided after each assignment and from mid and end-of-summer reviews.
-There is also a Summer Associate Training Program (SATP) which focuses on providing summer associates with skills training.
-In addition, summer associates are given opportunities to work on pro bono projects to help individuals who may not otherwise have access to legal services.
+Work assignments are designed to further develop analytical and advocacy skills and to strengthen writing abilities.
+Summer associates receive feedback after each assignment, as well as during mid-summer and end-of-summer reviews.
+In addition, the Summer Associate Training Program (SATP) focuses on skills training, and summer associates are encouraged to participate in pro bono projects that support individuals who may not otherwise have access to legal services.

 Social media